merrickliu888/RMatrix/README.md

 In this repo, I experimented and benchmarked various implementations of matrix operations in Rust.
 The operations are matrix multiplication, addition, subtraction, and scalar multiplication.

+My goal was to gain some intuition around optimizations, what goes on under the hood, and get an introduction to low-level stuff.
+There's a lot of room for improvement, but I definitely learned a lot about low-level computing :)

 ### README Contents:

 - [Overview](#overview)